Rowland Brown: Marriage and children

 Rowland Brown was married three times: in 1921 to Rhea Widrig; in 1940 to Marie Helis; in 1946 to actress, Karen Van Ryn (Karen Thiele).
 He had five children: Rowland C.W.
-Brown, 1923; Megan Brown, 1927; Steven Brown, 1942–2010; Daphne Browne; and Craig Brown, all of whom survived him.
+Brown, 1923; Megan Brown, 1927-2023 Steven Brown, 1942–2010; Daphne Browne; and Craig Brown, all of whom survived him.

 Reputation

 Chauncey Rowland Brown's reputation preceded him and led to many rumors.
 It was said he knew a little too much about gangsters; that he must have been a communist because he thought capitalism was flawed; that he was hot headed and irresponsible; that he had been a professional boxer; that he was a heavy drinker.

 Underworld ties

 The most pervasive rumors concerned Brown's ties to well known gangsters.
 Legend has it that he survived as a bootlegger during Prohibition in the United States.
 Another rumor was that before he came to Hollywood, he had been a bodyguard for a Detroit gangster.
 He apparently knew Benjamin Bugsy Siegel, but not well.
-In the 1967 paperback We Only Kill Each Other: The life and bad times of Bugsy Siegel, includes an anecdote in which Brown and Siegel meet at Santa Anita and threaten to commit various degrees of mayhem on each other.
-Brown (described as a thin and wiry man) responds to Siegel's threat by saying,"I'm just as tough as you are, and I know your pals Frank Costello and Frank Nitti and I've got a mind to call 'em and report what you said."
+The 1967 paperback We Only Kill Each Other: The life and bad times of Bugsy Siegel includes an anecdote in which Brown and Siegel meet at Santa Anita and threaten to commit various degrees of mayhem on each other.

+Brown, described as a thin and wiry man, responds to Siegel's threat by saying,"I'm just as tough as you are, and I know your pals Frank Costello and Frank Nitti and I've got a mind to call 'em and report what you said."
 Siegel' or his biographer's description of Brown differs from his friend, Gene Fowler's, who described Brown as "hulking."
 Philip Dunne described him as a "big bear of a man."

 Nothing in Dean's anecdote suggests a friendship.
 The situation described in Jennings's book called for a bluff.
 Gangster rumors enhanced Brown's writing and consulting career, lending "authenticity" to his films.